 Let’s compare prices of new 50cc dirt bikes.
 We can first take a look at the “Big Four”: Honda, Kawasaki, Suzuki, and Yamaha.
 So named because of their dominance in the world of motorcycles.
 These Japanese giants make small dirt bikes for kids that are some of the most popular choices in the market.

-The starting prices for their gas dirt bike for kids in 2021 are shown in the following table:
+The starting base prices for their gas dirt bike for kids in 2022 are shown in the following table:

 |Big 4 Brands||Model||Price (USD)|